anselmobattisti/speed-network-service-mesh/scripts/environment/spire/README.md

 # Spire

 Is an implementation of SPIFE.
 It enable te secure comunication between pods.
 In prticular pods in different clusters.

-It is necessary to install and configure in each cluster the spire.
+It is necessary to install the SPIFE in each cluster and create the federation between them.

 ## Install Script